Pricing Books: The Best Strategies for Self-Publishers

 If you are looking for the simple answer, romance, mysteries, and YA categories tend to do well between 99¢ and $3.99, while nonfiction or literary fiction ebooks range between $4.99 and $9.99.
 If you’re running a BookBub promo or similar advertising, 99¢ promotions are the most effective.
 Books promoted at $2.99 or below do better on BookBub.
 The lower the price, the cheaper the advertising cost.
 BookBub can be a promotional powerhouse if you make the cut.
 However, I still recommend that you do your own analysis because trends change.

-There isn’t a catch-all answer on how much to charge, but this information will get you started.
+This information will get you started.
 Remember, you can change your pricing as often as you want, so experiment.
 Self-publishing is not a set-it-and-forget-it enterprise.
 Far from it.
 The more actively you try different pricing strategies and book promotions, the better your book sales will be.

 Do you have a great idea for a book or a manuscript in development, but you don’t know the best way to turn it into a bestseller?